outscale-dev/npyscreen/docs/source/writing-tests.rst

 Preventing Forking for writing unittests
 ----------------------------------------

-In order to avoid a memory leak in the underlying curses module, the npyscreen library sometimes chooses to run the application code in a forked process.
+In order to avoid a memory leak in the underlying curses module, the oscscreen library sometimes chooses to run the application code in a forked process.
 For testing purposes this is usually undesirable, and you probably want to pass `fork=False` to the `run()` method of your application for testing purposes.